Command Reference

 ccmd init

-Initialize a new Claude Code Command project by creating the necessary configuration files and directory structure.
+Initialize a new Claude Code Command or Plugin project by creating the necessary configuration files and directory structure.

 Usage